Private rented housing

 • be able to prove that the grounds apply in court

-Depending on the ground for possession stated in the notice, the landlord must give you either 2 weeks or 2 months notice.
+Depending on the ground for possession stated in the notice, the landlord must give you the required amount of notice which ranges from 4 months to 2 weeks.
 They will not be able to apply to the court for possession until this period has passed.

 Licence agreement